 How to decorate spritz cookies

 This is my favorite part!
-There are a few ways you can decorate spritz cookies.
+There are a few ways you can decorate these cookies.
 Obviously sprinkles are a nice touch and can be swapped out for the holidays.
-As you can see, I made heart spritz cookies for Valentine’s Day and flower-shaped cookies for spring.
+You can make heart-shaped cookies for Valentine’s Day and flower-shaped cookies for spring.
 Speaking from experience, I have found that sugar sprinkles stick to the cookies better than normal sprinkles.

 Other decorating ideas include dipping the cookies in chocolate and sprinkling with chopped nuts such as almonds or hazelnuts.
 You can also dye the cookie dough festive colors before pressing it onto the cookie sheet or add cocoa to make chocolate spritz cookies.
 Create more festive shapes with additional discs provide for festive shapes!